stackotter/swift-bundler/Documentation/SwiftBundler/SwiftBundler.docc/package-templates.md

 swift bundler create [app-name] --template [template]
 ```

+## Custom templates

+It's relatively easy to create custom templates for Swift Bundler.
+See <doc:custom-templates> to learn more.

 ## Troubleshooting

 If you run into issues relating to templates, you may want to try updating the default templates: